carmenbianca/report-liferay/report.md

 the list of dependencies is an expensive operation that must now be executed twice.

-### Integration document

-An integration document is included with the solution (not in this report) that
-explains:

-- What the program does.
-- How the program works.
-- How to integrate the program into a CI workflow.

-The integration document contains a link to this report for additional context.

 ### Product functionality summary

 As a small summary of the functionality of the product: The product generates a